Pacific-Softwares/larpress-digital/documents/docs/modules/system/themes.md

 | Other view files | ⚪ Optional | Customize as needed |

-## Creating a Theme
+## <div id="quickStart"> Creating a Theme</div>

 ### Use the Starter (Recommended)

 1. Download the Sample Theme from Admin → System → Themes.

+2. On that page click Download Sample Theme.
+A ZIP file will be downloaded.

+3. Extract the ZIP locally.

-2. Rename the folder to your theme slug (lowercase, letters/numbers/hyphens/underscores).
+4. Rename the folder to your theme slug (lowercase, letters/numbers/hyphens/underscores).

+5. Update the theme.json file at the root of the extracted folder with your new theme name, slug and other configuration values.

+  - Make sure slug follows the pattern /^[a-z0-9\-_]+$/ (lowercase letters, numbers, hyphens or underscores only).

-3. Update: `theme.json`, helper(s), CSS, JS, and Blade views to match your new UI.
+6. Update: helper(s), CSS, JS, and Blade views to match your new UI.

+7. Once you update the files re-compress (zip) the entire theme folder.

-4. Zip the theme folder and upload in Admin → System → Themes → Upload.
+8. Upload the ZIP back from the same Admin → System → Themes page (use Upload Theme).

+9. After the upload completes, your new theme will appear in the list — click Activate to set it as the active theme.

-That’s it.
-The installer handles registration, and assets automatically.
+10. That’s it!
+The installer will automatically move all views, helpers, storage files, and assets for you.

 ### Theme Configuration (theme.json)